algolia/angular-instantsearch/doc/custom-widgets.md

 }
 ```

-And voilà, your widget is connected to InstantSearch.js and the state of the search it self!
+That's it, your widget is connected to InstantSearch.js and the state of the search it self!
+Now let's update the rendering of this widget

 ### 3. Render from the state